Your cart is empty

 About Ada Palmer

-Ada Palmer is a professor in the history department of the University of Chicago, specializing in Renaissance history and the history of ideas.
+Ada Palmer (she/her) is a professor in the history department of the University of Chicago, specializing in Renaissance history and the history of ideas.
 Her first nonfiction book, Reading Lucretius in the Renaissance, was published in 2014 by Harvard University Press.
 She is also a composer of folk and Renaissance-tinged a cappella vocal music on historical themes, most of which she performs with the group Sassafrass.
 She writes about history for a popular audience at exurbe.com and about SF and fantasy-related matters at Tor.com.
-Too Like the Lightning is her debut fiction book.
+Too Like the Lightning was her debut fiction book.

 Start a Book Club